 6. Have a Global Mindset

 The growing interaction between the Indian and the international markets has increased the expectations of the employers, in terms of the skills that are required in an MBA graduate.
 Now, it is quite crucial for an MBA aspirant to have a global mindset as it would help them understand the differences among cultures and business practices and they can easily acknowledge the opportunities to learn about the similarities.
+Learn also about the reasons to get global MBA with our blog.

 An MBA graduate with a global mindset must have: